For these companies, a year of hardship spurs new beginnings

 In the absence of her community, Dukes said her employer became her support system — it offered her a place to be vulnerable and talk about what was happening in her hometown.
 “Folks that I did not think cared allowed that space to share stories,” she said.

 But Good360 also showed support with action.
-The organization, which works with nonprofits to distribute technology to communities in need, pivoted and started outreach in Minnesota, sending needed goods like KN95 masks, body wash, shampoos, wipes and toys into neighborhoods destabilized by unrest.
+The organization, which works with nonprofits to distribute products to communities in need, pivoted and started outreach in Minnesota, sending needed goods like KN95 masks, body wash, shampoos, wipes and toys into neighborhoods destabilized by unrest.

 The organization is also in the early stages of starting a diversity and inclusion program and is reviewing its hiring and promotion practices.